Tmunayyer/expense-calculator/README.md

 $ git push heroku master
 ```

+9. As changes are made, any updates can be deployed by pushing to heroku master (above command)

 ## Notes

 While building this application I experimented with implementing a Redux interface I have used before.
 It makes things quite convenient when adding components and managing many different branches of state.
 The implementation was new to me and could possibly be refined to be clearer or more performant.
 Setting this up took the most time out of all other features but made state managment and Redux very easy to use.